STACY’S CV as seen in Flash Art

-Stacy earned her agency public relations experience at Ruder Finn Arts & Communications Counselors, where her clients included the Japanese American National Museum (Los Angeles); the PaineWebber Art Program; the White House Sculpture Garden, The ADAA Art Show (1999 - 2001) and Christie's.
+Prior to starting her firm, Stacy worked at prestigious museums including the Solomon R. Guggenheim Museum, the Museum for African Art, and the Parrish Art Museum, in Southampton, NY.
+She also earned invaluable experience at Ruder Finn Arts & Communications Counselors (now PolskinArts), where her clients included the Japanese American National Museum, the PaineWebber Art Program, the White House Sculpture Garden, The ADAA Art Show (1999 - 2001) and Christie's.

 A native New Yorker, Stacy received her B.A., cum laude, in French, from the University of Pennsylvania.
 She earned her M.A. in Art History from Columbia University, with qualifying papers on Vincent van Gogh and the early French photographer, Eugene Atget.